 - To consider interfaces such as tax, fax, email, document storage/archival, encryption services, etc. You may need to re-install these interfaces and plan a migration of each of them in addition to your core SAP server migrations.

 - Review your external access requirements.
 Your existing environment may allow connections in from the Internet by way of a public DNS records, firewall rules (NAT) and reverse proxies such as SAP Web Dispatcher.
-These will need to be replicated in GCP.
+These will need to be replicated in the new public cloud environment.

 - Hostname changes and IP address changes.
 DNS records will need to be created or updated and configuration between SAP applications may need to be updated to reflect hostname and IP address changes.
 This will also require updates to SAP GUI connections on each user workstation and bookmarks in browsers.

-Key Considerations for Your SAP Migration to the Google Cloud Platform
+Key Considerations for Your SAP Migration to the Public Cloud

 Up to this point, we've just covered the usual pain points and topics involved with your average run-of-the-mill SAP landscape migration.
-Most of this isn't unique to an SAP migration into the Google Cloud Platform, so what are some key considerations specific to GCP?
+Most of this isn't unique to an SAP migration, so what are some key considerations specific to a public cloud migration?
 Here is a taste of common challenges:

-- Network Connectivity between Google Cloud Platform and customer sites such as data centers, corporate offices, branch offices, field locations, warehouses, etc. If your existing on-prem systems or systems at you hosting provider have access to a location this means that your systems in GCP will also need to have access to these same locations.
-If you have low tolerance for downtime during your migration then your best bet is to ensure that you have either a fast connection to GCP from your existing data center or you have a fast Internet upload speed from your existing data center.
-If you are currently in a hosting provider's data center, you'll also need to make sure that the network connectivity between your on-premises networks are ready for GCP connectivity.
+- Network Connectivity between the public cloud and customer sites such as datacenters, corporate offices, branch offices, field locations, warehouses, etc. If your existing on-prem systems or systems at your hosting provider have access to a location this means that your systems in the public cloud will also need to have access to these same locations.
+If you have low tolerance for downtime during your cloud migration then your best bet is to ensure that you have either a fast connection to the public cloud from your existing datacenter or you have a fast Internet upload speed from your existing datacenter.
+If you are currently in a hosting provider's datacenter, you'll also need to make sure that the network connectivity between your on-premises networks are ready for the new public cloud connectivity.
 For this, you should consider implementing a Cloud Interconnect and VPN connections (for redundancy).
 Try to get network decisions made with plenty of lead time because telco providers are slow, and they don't speed up for anyone or anything.
 Expect delays and build "fudge" time into your project plans.

-- Network Security is a blank slate when you initially create a VPC in Google.
+- Network Security is a blank slate when you initially create a VPC in the new public cloud platform.
 To ensure the that are protecting your systems, you must take precautions to ensure that your firewall ingress/egress rules are maintained in the most stringent way possible.
-Your Google Partner can help ensure that you are securing your systems through your GCP firewall rules.
+Your certified public cloud partner can help ensure that you are securing your systems through your public cloud firewall rules.

-- Security (Identity and Access Management) in Google Cloud Platform can be complex.
+- Security (Identity and Access Management) in the public cloud can be complex.
 No this is not SAP level application server, that doesn't change from what you're used to.
-GCP, like most public clouds, provides a menu of services and products that are used together to accomplish your wildest IT dreams.
+Most public clouds, provides a menu of services and products that are used together to accomplish your wildest IT dreams.
 As you can imagine there is great power involved in being able to modify networks, provision compute, maintain firewall rules, control backups... you get the picture.
 Understanding IAM allows you to ensure that these functions are assigned to the appropriate people.
-Your Google Partner can evaluate your IAM access controls and recommend the best security model.
+Your certified public cloud partner can evaluate your IAM access controls and recommend the best security model.

-- Cloud Quotas are allotted to each GCP project and region.
-As you're building systems, pay attention to the GCP specific quotas to make sure that you aren't about to hit your standard limits.
+- Cloud Quotas are allotted to each public cloud project and region.
+As you're building systems, pay attention to the specific public cloud quotas to make sure that you aren't about to hit your standard limits.
 Quotas can be extended quickly and easily if they are reasonable requests such as extending persistent disk SSD by 1 Tb.
-Just don't expect to extend SSD storage by 1 Petabyte without doing some capacity planning with Google or your Google Partner.
+Just don't expect to extend SSD storage by 1 Petabyte without doing some capacity planning with the public cloud vendor or your certified cloud partner.
 Quotas are important to stay on top of, if you don't you might not be able to build those 10 systems you need to have done by tomorrow morning!

-- Capacity Planning and Compute Reservations are two different things but are closely related.
+- Capacity Planning and Compute Reservations are two different things, but are closely related.
 You might ask, why you'd need to think about capacity planning?
-I'm going to Google Cloud Platform so I can stop thinking about capacity planning, right?
+I'm going to a public cloud platform so I can stop thinking about capacity planning, right?
 Well it is still beneficial to consider this as you are entering a large migration project.
-Ideally your Google Partner would be working closely with Google to let them know that they're about to see 200 servers created on their infrastructure over the next three months.
-Even Google's datacenters have a finite set of compute resources available in their public cloud.
-Letting them know how many servers you'll be creating in a specific zone, with the machine types of those servers and the CPU, RAM and disk requirements will ensure that GCP has the compute available to support you as you provision your servers during each phase of the migration.
-Compute Reservations are similar to capacity planning in a way because they allow you "pin" Google resources to your project without them be used by other GCP customers.
+Ideally your certified public cloud partner would be working closely with the cloud vendor to let them know that they're about to see 200 servers created on their infrastructure over the next three months.
+Even public cloud datacenters have a finite set of compute resources available.
+Letting them know how many servers you'll be creating in a specific zone, with the machine types of those servers for the CPU, RAM and disk requirements will ensure that the public cloud has the compute available to support you as you provision your servers during each phase of the migration.
+Compute Reservations are similar to capacity planning in a way because they allow you "pin" public cloud resources to your project without them be used by other public cloud customers.
 One day you could run into a situation where your SAP Basis team needs to restart your SAP Production HANA server.
-If that server is a m1-ultramem-160 machine type and the backend infrastructure supporting the "ultramem" class of compute within your VM's zone are exhausted, you may not be able to restart your VM without first switching to a "megamem" line of compute.
+If the particular region your server resides in is tight on resources, you could be forced to use a different instance type after the reboot.
 This could result in reduced performance.
-If you had reserved compute prior to the restart of your SAP HANA server, your stake on "ultramem" compute would have been protected from other customers.
+If you had reserved compute prior to the restart of your SAP HANA server, your stake on "ultramem" that specific instance type compute would have been protected it from other customers.
 Please note that you will start paying for compute that you reserve as soon as the reservation is created.

-- Database Backups aren't rocket science in GCP.
-Typically, your database backup will either integrate with SAP BACKINT and will write the backup directly into a GCP Storage Bucket or will be backed up to a local filesystem and then copied to a GCP Storage Bucket.
-Either way, your backups will be stored in a GCP Storage Bucket and the settings maintained for the Bucket will determine when data is copied to cold storage and how long it is ultimately retained in order to control storage costs.
-Because GCP Storage Buckets can be multi-regional, you'll have the ability to restore your database backups to any GCP VM around the world!
+- Database Backups aren't rocket science in the public cloud.
+Typically, your database backup will either integrate with SAP BACKINT and will write the backup directly into a Cloud Storage Bucket or will be backed up to a local filesystem and then copied to a Cloud Storage Bucket.
+Either way, your backups will be stored in a Cloud Storage Bucket and the settings maintained for the Bucket will determine when data is copied to cold storage and how long it is ultimately retained in order to control storage costs.
+Because the Cloud Storage Buckets can be multi-regional, you'll have the ability to restore your database backups to any public cloud VM around the world!

-- You'll find that Google Cloud Platform supports your traditional HA/DR needs.
+- You'll find that the public cloud platform supports your traditional HA/DR needs.
 You can provision an HA Linux cluster to support your HANA environment or setup SAP HANA system replication to provide a DR option for a production server.
 Again, this is pretty basic stuff, but to achieve the best HA/DR configuration you need to provision servers appropriately and span them across multiple regions for the best outcome.
-Your Google Partner is the best resource for configuring your environment in the best way possible.
+Your certified public cloud partner is the best resource for configuring your environment in the best way possible.

-- Your Monitoring Solution should be as cutting edge as your new Google Cloud Platform.
-Choose a Google Partner that knows SAP Basis and implements automated monitoring tools.
-Learn more about how Managecore uses Watchdog to automate SAP application, database, server and GCP Stackdriver monitoring here.
+- Your Monitoring Solution should be as cutting edge as your new public cloud platform.
+Choose a certified public cloud partner that knows SAP Basis and implements automated monitoring tools.
+Learn more about how Managecore uses Watchdog to automate SAP application, database, server and cloud monitoring here.

-- You have a shiny new toy and it comes at pretty penny unless you take advantage of cost saving options that Google provides.
-Committed Use Discounts (CUD) provide an option to commit to using a specific amount of CPU and RAM associated with N1, N2, Memory Optimized or Compute Optimized commitment types to achieve significant savings.
-As mentioned earlier, if you plan this out well enough, you can have the bulk of GCP landscape use machine types of one or two commitment types so that you can simplify your CUD purchases.
+- You have a shiny new toy and it comes at pretty penny unless you take advantage of cost saving options that the public cloud provides.
+Commits or Committed Use Discounts (CUD) provide an option to commit to using a specific amount of CPU, RAM instance types to achieve significant savings.
+As mentioned earlier, if you plan this out well enough, you can have the bulk of the public cloud landscape use machine types of one or two commitment types so that you can simplify your CUD purchases.
 It's a little difficult to explain, but CUDs are both simple and tricky at the same time.
-If you over commit, you are locked into a 1 or 3-year agreement with Google to pay for the CUD compute you purchased and may not need.
+If you over commit, you are locked into a 1 or 3-year agreement with the public cloud vendor to pay for the CUD compute you purchased and may not need.
 If you under commit the compute resources of VMs that you've provisioned won't be subject to discounted rates.
 It's best to err on the side of under committing because you can always purchase an additional CUD, just note that the 1 or 3 year commitment starts at the time of that new CUD's purchase.
 CUDs and Sustained Usage Discounts are different.
 You need purchase CUDs whereas Sustained Usage Discounts are automatically applied if your VMs are running for the required amounts of time to qualify.
 Note: CUD cost savings are greater than Sustained Usage Discounts, so it pays to commit!

 - Track your Billing.
-GCP provides a billing dashboard that you should closely monitor with your Google Partner until you've built the vast majority of all VMs required to support your entire SAP migration.
+The public cloud vendor provides a billing dashboard that you should closely monitor with your certified public cloud partner until you've built the vast majority of all VMs required to support your entire SAP migration.
 Use the billing dashboard to monitor the effect of Sustained Usage Discounts and CUDs and stay on top of your monthly spend to avoid sticker shock when you get you your first month's and subsequent months' bills.

-Bottom line: Don't wait until the project starts to begin planning and executing some of key steps towards moving to the Google Cloud Platform.
+Bottom line: Don't wait until the project starts to begin planning and executing some of key steps towards moving to the public cloud.

 Nobody likes a surprise migration, so plan early and plan often!
-Don't underestimate the complexity of your migration or the required GCP expertise needed to be successful.
+Don't underestimate the complexity of your migration or the required public cloud expertise needed to be successful.

 Senior SAP Basis Consultant